• Skip to primary navigation

 More Freezer-Friendly Soups

-Slow Cooker Cheddar and Bacon Potato Soup
+Bacon Cheddar Potato Soup

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-Chicken and wild rice soup in a white bowl with a spoon
+Chicken and wild rice soup in a white bowl with a spoon.

 Creamy Chicken and Wild Rice Soup